menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, South Wayne is generally considered to be a blue-collar town.
-40.27% of the South Wayne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+South Wayne is a blue-collar town, with 40.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Wayne is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in South Wayne who work in sales jobs (15.84%), office and administrative support (13.12%), and management occupations (6.33%).

 Also of interest is that South Wayne has more people living here who work in computers and math than 95% of the places in the US.